 For each class defined by the class variable, each observation pairs form a new observation in the output data set.
-Assume that crossed is called with trans->tr and dummy->same.
-The algorithm can be described
+Assume that crossed is called with trans->tr and dummy->same. sym-> option defines that for observations i and j a new observation is formed only for i and j not both for i and j, and j and i.
+The algorithm can be described do c=1, number of classes

 '''

-do c=1, number of classes

-do i=first observation in class, last observation in class

-$Stage=1

-call transformation set tr

-do j=first observation in class, last observation in class

-if(i==j)then

-same=1

-else

-same=0

-endif

-$Stage=2

-call transformation set tr

-make new observation in the output data storing variables defined in keep->

-enddo over i
+do i=first observation in class, last observation in class $Stage=1 call transformation set tr do j=first observation in class, last observation in class if(i==j)then same=1 else same=0 endif $Stage=2 call transformation set tr make new observation in the output data storing variables defined in keep-> enddo over j enddo over i enddo over classes

-enddo over i

-enddo over classes

 '''